SolaceDev/pubsubplus-connector-mule-docs/doc/user-guide.md

 Set the default content type for the connector.
 This value is applied if the content type is not provided in the Solace message or explicitly in either the Source or the Operation.

 ### Event Portal Configuration
+> *⚠️ Deprecated:* Event Portal functionality is no longer supported.
+See [Deprecation Notice](doc/release-notes.md:27) for details.

 This configuartion can be used to configure access to the Solace PubSub+ Event Portal for design-time integration.